AdobeDocs/experience-manager-65.en/help/sites-administering/bulk-editor.md

 ## How to Use the Bulk Editor {#how-to-use-the-bulk-editor}

-The Bulk Editor allows you to:
+The Bulk Editor lets you:

 * [search for content based on query parameters, to display specified properties of the results in columns, to edit this content and save the changes](#searching-and-editing-content)
 * [to export this content to a tab-separated spreadsheet](#exporting-content)